 Angelica sings a karaoke version of the song “Bad Girls.”
 The song is also available on the soundtrack.
 Bad Girls was also used in “The Replacements” which came out the exact same year as Rugrats In Paris.

-The film manages to give me a couple of laughs like a few fart jokes, Coco’s having a hard time spending time with Chaz as the gang keeps distracting her & Angelica singing Bad Girls.
+The film manages to give me a couple of laughs like a few fart jokes, Coco having a hard time wooing Chaz as the gang keeps distracting her & Angelica singing Bad Girls.

 The Climax becomes a race against the clock for the group.